demichelislab/NEMOcode/README.md

 reconstruction task is performed through a Bayesian linear regression `compute_all()`/`compute_evidence_brms()`, which computes the most likely fractions of each cell type.
-A strong prior is used for the healthy cfDNA signal, as it is equal to $(1 - TC)$, while a non-informative prior is used for the NE and Adeno components.
-The relative error of the estimation is computed as the maximum standerd error across NE and Adeno fractions, divided by the total tumor content.
+A strong prior is used for the healthy cfDNA signal, as it is equal to one minus the tumor content, while a non-informative prior is used for the NE and Adeno components.
-The PE score is not reliable when the tumor content is below 3%, while we recommend caution in interpreting the PE score between 3% and 10% of TC.
+The relative error of the estimation is computed as the maximum standard error across NE and Adeno fractions, divided by the total tumor content (currently, this statististic is not used).
+Notice that the PE score is not reliable when the tumor content is below 3%, while we recommend caution in interpreting the PE score between 3% and 10% of tumor content.

 ### Installation